Mhammad2022Ibrahim/Temperature_Prediction_Data_camp/README.md

 - `pressure`: Pressure measurement in Pascals (Pa) (float)
 - `snow_depth`: Snow depth measurement in centimeters (cm) (float)

+## Models

+This project uses various regression models to predict the mean temperature.
+Here are the models used and their roles:

+1. **Linear Regression (sklearn.linear_model.LinearRegression)**: This is a simple linear approach to modelling the relationship between a dependent variable and one or more independent variables.
+In this project, it's used as a baseline model to predict the mean temperature.

+2. **Decision Tree Regressor (sklearn.tree.DecisionTreeRegressor)**: This model uses a decision tree to go from observations about an item to conclusions about the item's target value.
+It's a more complex model that can capture non-linear relationships between features and the target variable.

+3. **Random Forest Regressor (sklearn.ensemble.RandomForestRegressor)**: This is a meta estimator that fits a number of classifying decision trees on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+It's used in this project to potentially improve the prediction accuracy by combining the predictions of multiple decision trees.

+Each model is trained and evaluated using the same training and test data.
+The performance of each model is logged using MLflow, which allows for easy comparison of the models.

 ## Dependencies

 - pandas